-Phase III has continued to explore the various avenues of potential enforcement authority of the CRPA.
+Phase III and IV has continued to explore the various avenues of potential enforcement authority of the CRPA.
 As previously discussed, the CRPA offers statutory protection to the Florida Reef Tract, but practical enforcement has proved difficult.
+Currently, only DEP can enforce the CRPA.
 CRCP and SED staff have continued to send out formal warning letters to persons reported to have violated the CRPA.
-See Appendix 5 for an example of the warning letter for recreational vessels, 11 of which were issued in Phase III.
+See Appendix 7 for an example of the warning letter for recreational vessels, 20 of which were issued in Phase IV.
 A new educational letter for commercial vessels anchored outside of the federally designated anchorage areas was created in Phase III with assistance from SED staff.
-This educational letter contains specific language about why it is a violation for commercial vessels to anchor outside of the federally designated anchorage areas and information about the CRPA (Appendix 6).
-A consent order for smaller commercial incidents and repeat recreational offenders which outlines the amount of damages assessed, and acts as a final resolution once signed (Appendix 7) has continued to be issued.
-Four consent orders were issued and subsequently executed during Phase III.
+This educational letter contains specific language about why it is a violation for commercial vessels to anchor outside of the federally designated anchorage areas and information about the CRPA (Appendix 8).
+A consent order for smaller commercial incidents and repeat recreational offenders which outlines the amount of damages assessed and acts as a final resolution once signed (Appendix 9) has continued to be issued.
+Three consent orders were issued and subsequently executed during Phase IV.